learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 header">...</header>`.
 Go ahead and click on that display triangle to see more.

 It retrieves the header tag, which contains the lesson title among other things.
-Ok, now let's do something with this header.
+OK, now let's do something with this header.
 Open up the console, and type in the following:

 ```javascript